 Teaching Art Courses Online

-One of the best ways to get paid teaching art course online is to create art courses that you can sell.
+One of the best ways to get paid teaching art courses online is to create art courses that you can sell.

-In fact, if you can’t afford a camera right now, just use your cellphone!
-As long as it’s recording in either 1080p or 720p, you will be fine.
+In fact, if you can’t afford a camera right now, use your cellphone!
+You will be fine if it’s recording in 1080p or above.

 Here are some of the platforms you can host your art courses online.